arthurmauvezin/devops-course/slides/devops-team-tools.md

 * Actors: Everyone (Dev, PO, SM)
 * Goal: Velocity, Definition of Done, Sprint Backlog

-> Vélocity is a measure of the amount of work a Team can tackle during a single Sprint
+> Velocity is a measure of the amount of work a Team can tackle during a single Sprint

 ----